 The best way to identify a Modified Bitumen roof is to look at the material edges.
 Modified bitumen roofing is thicker, and its edges are sealed by heating with a torch.
 You should see a little runout of melted bitumen at the material seams.
-If there is no runout the roof may have been adhered using some other method, but if it was “torched” it was not heated sufficiently and may be less durable.
+If there is no runout the roof may have been adhered using some other method.
+But if it was “torched” it was not heated sufficiently and may be less durable.

 Secondly, , it also is better at resisting tearing and breaking.
 If you find that it is easy to tear into the roof material edge it’s probably roll roofing not mod-bit.

-Modified Bitumen Roofing Properties & Installation Methods
+Properties & Installation Methods

 Most modified-bitumen roofs are torch-applied, although there are also self-adhesive and cold-process systems.
-The waterproofing membrane, sometimes called “single-ply modified,” consists of asphalt bitumen reinforced with a polyester or fiberglass fabric and modified with polymers to give it greater strength, flexibility, resistance to UV degradation, and resistance to heat and cold.
+The waterproofing membrane, sometimes called “single-ply modified,” consists of asphalt bitumen reinforced with a polyester or fiberglass fabric.
+And modified with polymers to give it greater strength, flexibility, resistance to UV degradation, and resistance to heat and cold.